Broken SU(6) symmetry and massive hybrid stars: Introduction

 Predicted by the Soviet physicist Lev Landau even before the discovery of the neutrons, neutron stars are the ultimate laboratory for cold strong interacting matter, where the density in their cores can reach five to ten times the nuclear saturation density.
 The recent discovery of the hyper massive MSP J0740+6620, whose mass range lies at $2.14^{+0.10}_{-0.09}~M_{\odot}$ with 68$\%$ credibility interval and $2.14^{+0.20}_{-0.18}~M_{\odot}$ with 95$\%$ credibility interval~\cite{Cromartie}, together with the well known PSR J0348+0432 with mass of $2.01 \pm 0.04~M_{\odot}$~\cite{Antoniadis}, put strong constraints in the equation of state (EoS) of dense $\beta$-stable matter.

 However, while the discovery of massive pulsars points to a very stiff equation of state (EoS), the onset of hyperons softens the very same EoS: as we increase the density towards the neutron star core, strange content particles - as hyperons - become energetically favorable, as the Fermi energy of the nucleons becomes of the order of their rest masses.
 The appearance of hyperons softens the EoS and reduces the possible maximum mass of the corresponding neutron star, which may cause a conflict between the astrophysical observations and the theoretical previsions.
 This is known as the hyperon puzzle.
-Although some studies indicates that the hyperon threshold can be suppressed by either very fast rotation~\cite{Negreiros_2013} or by strong magnetic fields~\cite{Dex4}, this is not a consensus since a very similar formalism does not predict such supression~\cite{Dex6}.
+Although some studies indicate that the hyperon threshold can be suppressed by either very fast rotation~\cite{Negreiros_2013} or by strong magnetic fields~\cite{Dex4}, this is not a consensus since a very similar formalism does not predict such suppression~\cite{Dex6}.
 Nevertheless, these extreme conditions are not expected to be found in mostly observed pulsars.
 So, in these case, as was shown in an extensive study in ref.~\cite{HI}, hyperons - as Thanos - are inevitable~\cite{Endgame}.

 Another possibility is that the observed pulsars are indeed quark stars, composed entirely by deconfined strange matter.
-If the Bodmer-Witten conjecture is true~\cite{Bodmer,Witten}, the protons and neutrons are not the true ground state of the strong interacting matter at high density, but rather the strange matter.
+If the Bodmer-Witten conjecture is true~\cite{Bodmer,Witten}, the protons and neutrons are not the true ground state of the strong interacting matter at high density, but rather the strange matter is the preferencial ground state.
 If the density is high enough the star undergoes a phase transition from hadronic to strange matter causing all stellar matter to be converted into strange matter in a finite amount of time.